 Intellect Neurosciences, Inc.

-The Manhattan-based company outsources its R&D activities working with academic centers of excellence and specialized contract research organizations both nationally and internationally which allows the company to maintain a highly efficient and cost effective structure.
+Intellect outsources its R&D activities.
+The company works with academic centers of excellence and specialized contract research organizations, which allows the company to maintain a highly efficient and cost effective structure.